The Guide to Ripping Your Blu-Ray Movies to iPad(including iPad Air)

 In order to output a great iPad video, you can also edit video effect.
 Click the “Edit” button to enter the “Edit” interface.
 Here, you can trim video length, crop video frame, watermark video, modify video playing effect, etc.Click “OK” to save the editing and back to the main interface.

 Press “Convert” to begin, and in a few short hours you’ll have a fantastic-looking (and completely unencrypted) rip of your Blu-ray disc.
 Then you can sync the ripped content to iPad with iTunes.
 Now go enjoy your Blu-ray movie library on iPad!

 Like I said before, this is certainly not the only way to rip your Blu-Ray discs.
-A lot of people prefer different programs and settings, but if you’re not a tech pro, the best Blu-ray to iPad Converter should help you with easy interface.
+A lot of people prefer different programs and settings, but if you’re not a tech pro, the Tipard Blu-ray to iPad Converter and other Blu-ray to iPad Converters should help you with easy interface.
 As always, if you have your own favorite methods for ripping Blu-ray content, sound off in the comments.